winstonll/SynC/README.md

 ------------

-Wan, C., Li, Z., and Zhao, Y., "SynC: A Unified Framework for Generating Synthetic Population with Gaussian Copula," *Joint European Conference on Machine Learning and Knowledge Discovery in Databases (ECML-PKDD)*, 2019.
-**Submitted, under review**.
+Wan, C., Li, Z., Guo, A., and Zhao, Y., "SynC: A Unified Framework for Generating Synthetic Population with Gaussian Copula," *AAAI Conference on Artificial Intelligence Workshop*, 2020. **Submitted, under review**.

 <!-- Please cite the paper as (only if we submit an arxiv):

     @inproceedings{wan2018sythetic,
-      title={SynC: A Unified Framework for Generating Synthetic Population with Gaussian Copula}, author={Wan, C. and Li, Z. and Zhao, Y.}, journal={arXiv preprint arXiv:1901.01588},
+      title={SynC: A Unified Framework for Generating Synthetic Population with Gaussian Copula}, author={Wan, C. and Li, Z. and Guo, A. and Zhao, Y.}, journal={arXiv preprint arXiv:1901.01588},
       year={2019},
       url={https://arxiv.org/abs/1901.01588}